Kiarra39/Follow-along-project1/README.md

    Validates user and product data.
    Creates separate orders per product with the same address.
    Stores order details in MongoDB and responds with success or error messages.

+   ## Milestone 26
+* Added OrderRouter to manage order-related routes.
+* Implemented GET /user-orders-data to fetch user orders.
+* Validated userId and checked user existence in the database.
+* Retrieved orders from OrderModel and returned them in the response.
+* Secured the endpoint with JWT authentication.

+## Milestone 27

+# Frontend Enhancements:
+* Created OrdersPage to display all user orders.
+* Added " Orders" link in the Navbar for easy navigation.

+# API Integration:
+* Sent a GET request to /order-history endpoint.
+* Included the user’s email in the request to fetch their orders.

+# Data Handling & Display:
+* Retrieved user orders from the backend.
+* Displayed the order details dynamically on the Orders page.